3 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 The day will comprise an introductory talk from the Admissions tutor, a tour of the School of Music, workshops with staff, and a 15-minute interview/auditon with a member of staff.

 Interviews are conducted by individual members of staff.
 Applicants will initially be asked to perform or sing for around 5 minutes.
 The choice of repertoire is left to individual candidates.
 Assessment of performance is based on overall expressive and technical standards.

 The interviewer will then ask questions of a specific nature, possibly relating to the music performed, and more general questions about musical interests and experience.
 The candidate will be assessed in terms of their enthusiasm and commitment to the subject, their wider knowledge, and their ability to respond to issues which they may not have considered before.

 The aim of the interviews is not to test factual knowledge, or to judge candidates in terms of their likes and dislikes, but to encourage them in as relaxed a way as possible to talk about what they know and what interests them.
 The interviews are not designed to catch people out or expose their weaknesses, but it is expected that applicants will engage readily with the interviewer.
 Candidates may also ask the interviewer questions regarding the undergraduate programmes.

 Members of staff involved in the interview process prepare written reports on each candidate.
-If the reports are unfavourable, a candidate may be rejected, otherwise the comments will be compared to the test and UCAS form.
+The final decision of the admissions tutor is based on both the interview report and the information contained in the UCAS application.

 Next intake: September each year